hubleto/help/book/content/pages/en/getting-started.md

-# Welcome to Hubleto!
+# Welcome to Hubleto

-**An open-source platform for ERP and CRM that helps your business grow**
+An open-source platform for ERP and CRM that helps your business grow

 ![Hubleto]({{ bookRootUrl }}/book/content/assets/images/logo-hubleto-s-textom.png)